 All tables referenced by a single SELECT function must be in the same database.
-The database can be either the default (specified on the "data source" property of the node) or another database (specified on the FROM clause of the SELECT function).
+The database can be either the default (specified on the Data Source property of the node) or another database (specified on the FROM clause of the SELECT function).

-Configure the Compute, Filter, or Database node that you're using to identify the database in which you have defined the tables.
-For example, if you're using the default database, right-click the node, select Open ESQL, and code the following ESQL statements in the module for this node:
+Configure the Compute, Database, or Filter node that you are using to identify the database in which you have defined the tables.
+For example, if you are using the default database, right-click the node, select Open ESQL, and code the following ESOL statements in the module for this node:

 '''

 SET OutputRoot.XML.Test.Result[] =

 (SELECT A.Column1 AS FirstColumn,

 A.Column2 AS SecondColumn,

 B.Column3 AS ThirdColumn,

 B.Column4 AS FourthColumn

 FROM Database.
-USERTABLE1 AS A.
+USERTABLE1 AS A,

 Database.USERTABLE2 AS B

 WHERE A.Column1 = 'value1' AND

 B.Column4 = 'value8'

 );

 '''

-This results in the following output message content:
+This code results in the following output message content:

 '''

 <Test>

 <Result>

 <FirstColumn>value1</FirstColumn>

 <SecondColumn>value2/SecondColumn>

 <ThirdColumn>value7</ThirdColumn>

-<FourthColumn>value8</FourthColumn>
+<FourthColumn>value8</fourthColumn>

 </Result>

 </Test>

 '''

-The example above shows how to access data from two database tables.
+This example shows how to access data from two database tables.
 You can code more complex FROM clauses to access multiple database tables (although all the tables must be in the same database).
 You can also refer to one or more message trees, and can use SELECT to join tables with tables, messages with messages, or tables with messages.
-"Joining data from messages and database tables" on page 128 provides an example of how to merge message data with data in a database table.
+"Joining data from messages and database tables" on page 96 provides an example of how to merge message data with data in a database table.